-- Inspection: Allows the owner to examine the work done by the contractor at any time during construction to see if it conforms with the contract terms.
+- Inspection: This allows the owner to examine the work done by the contractor at any time during construction to see if it conforms with the contract terms.

-- Insurance: Owners and contractors are both responsible for obtaining insurance to protect against damages and defects, and claims and losses.
+- Insurance: Owners and contractors are responsible for obtaining insurance to protect against damages, defects, claims, and losses.

-- Liquidated damages: An amount per day that the contractor must pay to the owner for each day past the agreed upon completion date that construction is delayed.
+- Liquidated damages: An amount per day that the contractor must pay the owner for each day past the agreed-upon completion date that construction is delayed.